What are the Best Digital Nomad Family Destinations in 2026?

 - Languages spoken: English is the primary language, with Māori and New Zealand Sign Language also recognized as official languages.

-Auckland is one of the safest cities in the world, with low crime rates and a very high quality of life.
-Petty crime is rare.
+Auckland is one of the safest cities in the world.
+Crime rates are low, and most families feel very comfortable living here.
+Petty crime is rare and usually limited to busy areas.

 Cost of Living in Auckland